Mayflash F300 vs Mayflash F500: What’s the difference?

 Price

 The Mayflash F500 is more expensive than the F300.
-The price difference isn’t massive but could be a dealbreaker for some.
+The price difference isn’t massive, but it could be a dealbreaker for some.

 The Mayflash F300 is difficult to beat in terms of value for money.
-It’s a great beginner fightstick that can be upgraded cheaply, which will provide even more bang for your buck.
+It’s a great beginner fightstick that can be upgraded cheaply, providing even more bang for your buck.

 The Mayflash F500, while being bigger and better than the Mayflash F300, is priced closer to a mid-tier fighstick which it isn’t really.
 The performance of the fighstick isn’t great for the price.